Outpatient consultations

 Teaching

-- Hosting and training of interns in obstetric gynaecology each semester
+• Hosting and training of interns in obstetric gynaecology every semester

-- Hosting of externs and nursing trainees in the operating theatre
+• Training of externs and student nurses in the operating theatre

-- Training dispensed at the nursing school and theatre nursing school
+• Training at the nursing school and surgical nursing school

 The team